Order $p$ quantum Wasserstein distances from couplings: Special instances

 Using the formula $\norm{\ketbra{\psi}{\psi}-\ketbra{\varphi}{\varphi}}_2^2 = 2(1-|\braket{\psi | \varphi}|)^2$, we get

 Combining this with Proposition~\ref{prop:unitary_complexity_to_2norm} gives the result. \end{proof}

 It follows from Proposition \ref{prop:more-than-norm} that all $W_p^C$ defined from this $d_C$ are nondegenerate.
-This gives a natural extension of the ideas of state complexity to mixed states, to which we can apply results such as Proposition \ref{prop:cq-sources} on cq sources.
+This gives a natural extension of the ideas of state complexity to mixed states, to which we can apply results such as those which will be discussed in Section \ref{section:operational} on classical-quantum (cq) sources.

 Looking at $\rho$ and $\sigma$ in their eigenbases, we can give a concrete interpretation of these values.
 Indeed, let

 for $r$ and $s$ some classical probability distributions on $\{0,1\}^n$.
 Letting $U$ be any unitary such that all $U\ket{\psi_b} = \ket{b}$, $V$ any unitary such that all $V\ket{\varphi_c} = \ket{c}$, and $q$ be an optimal $p^{\text{th}}$-order classical coupling of the distributions $r$ and $s$, we can consider transport plan